giuscri/AllertaDuino/README.md

 AllertaDuino
 ============

 Files are collected here just for peer review.
-If you need to use them create a folder for both `<Class-name>.h` `<Class-name>.cpp` and make sure its path is the same for other libraries your IDE is already using (to me that means `/usr/share/arduino/libraries`).
-Then you can manage every make/build task from the IDE the same way you'd compile sketch with no lib's.

 Since I'm not that fluent in C++ wherever you find something strange ...that's **not** writing style, it's simply an error.
 Feel free to point me improvements.

+If you want to use it you can [download](https://github.com/giuscri/AllertaDuino/archive/master.zip "Download ZIP") the zip archive, hence when opening the IDE and import this library.
+For more detailed info's see the official [Arduino guide](http://arduino.cc/en/Guide/Libraries), where you can find also an different procedure if the one described above does not work.

+For better understanding libraries, look at the examples source code -- which you can run from the IDE as well once library's been imported.